Jokendo-collab/Earwig_genome_project/README.md

-# zebrafish genome assembly project
+# Zebrafish genome assembly project

 This repository contains all the scripts used to assemble and annotate the zebrafish genome.
 The pipeline is presented in three parts: